Creating Message Passing Networks with JAX

 • MessagePassing(aggr="add", flow="source_to_target"): Defines the aggregation scheme to use ("add", "mean" or "max") and the flow direction of message passing (either "source_to_target" or "target_to_source").

-• MessagePassing.propagate(edge_index, size=None, **kwargs): The initial call to start propagating messages.
-Takes in the edge indices and all additional data which is needed to construct messages and to update node embeddings.
+• MessagePassing.propagate(edge_index, x, edge_attr=None, size=None): The initial call to start propagating messages.
+Takes in the edge indices, the node features to gather from, and the optional edge features.
 Note that propagate() is not limited to exchanging messages in square adjacency matrices of shape [N, N] only, but can also exchange messages in general sparse assignment matrices, e.g., bipartite graphs, of shape [N, M] by passing size=(N, M) as an additional argument.
 If set to None, the assignment matrix is assumed to be a square matrix.
-For bipartite graphs with two independent sets of nodes and indices, and each set holding its own information, this split can be marked by passing the information as a tuple, e.g. x=(x_N, x_M).
+For bipartite graphs with two independent sets of nodes and indices, and each set holding its own information, this split can be marked by passing the information as a tuple, e.g. x=(x_src, x_dst).

-• MessagePassing.message(...): Constructs messages to node \(i\) in analogy to \(\phi\) for each edge \((j,i) \in \mathcal{E}\) if flow="source_to_target" and \((i,j) \in \mathcal{E}\) if flow="target_to_source".
-Can take any argument which was initially passed to propagate().
-In addition, JAX arrays passed to propagate() can be mapped to the respective nodes \(i\) and \(j\) by appending _i or _j to the variable name, e.g. x_i and x_j.
+• MessagePassing.message(x_j, x_i=None, edge_attr=None): Constructs messages to node \(i\) in analogy to \(\phi\) for each edge \((j,i) \in \mathcal{E}\) if flow="source_to_target" and \((i,j) \in \mathcal{E}\) if flow="target_to_source".
+It receives the gathered source features, the gathered target features and the edge features.
 Note that we generally refer to \(i\) as the central nodes that aggregates information, and refer to \(j\) as the neighboring nodes, since this is the most common notation.

-• MessagePassing.update(aggr_out, ...): Updates node embeddings in analogy to \(\gamma\) for each node \(i \in \mathcal{V}\).
-Takes in the output of aggregation as first argument and any argument which was initially passed to propagate().
+• MessagePassing.update(aggr_out, x): Updates node embeddings in analogy to \(\gamma\) for each node \(i \in \mathcal{V}\).
+Takes the output of aggregation as its first argument and the original target-side node features as its second.

 Let us verify this by re-implementing two popular GNN variants, the GCN layer from Kipf and Welling and the EdgeConv layer from Wang et al..